Obtaining a Portugal digital nomad visa is becoming increasingly easier, especially in the age of advanced remote working.

 - Valid travel insurance covering necessary medical expenses, including emergency assistance and repatriation;

-- Criminal record from country of origin or country of residency for over one year (minors under 16 years of age are exempt from producing any criminal record related document);
+- Criminal record from the country of origin or country of residency for over one year (minors under 16 years of age are exempt from producing any criminal record related document);

 - Proof of means of subsistence, as stipulated by law;